 I don’t want to say that ginger is a “set it and forget it” plant, but essentially, it is.
 Once planted in rich soil, it will produce year after year.

 You can begin to harvest ginger when it’s as young as four months old.
 Ginger at this stage is considered “green ginger” and has less flavor than ginger that is more mature.
 Generally, it takes about 8-10 months for ginger to be fully matured.
 To get at the ginger root early, just dig carefully at the side of the clump beneath the dirt.

 Once the entire plant is matured and ready, you’ll notice that the leaves of the plant have died down.
 Now you can dig up the entire plant.
-If you’re growing them in pots this is very simple—you won’t have to do any digging, just tip the plant out of the container.
+If you’re growing ginger in pots this is very simple—you won’t have to do any digging, just tip the plant out of the container.

 Once you have the clump of rhizomes out, break them up, select a few for planting, which you can do immediately for the next season, and harvest the majority.
 Use whatever fresh ginger you want to right away, and the rest can be stored in brandy, dried, pickled, fermented, or frozen.

 Uses For Ginger

 Ginger in its various forms can be used for a remarkable number of things.